bigchaindb/site/_src/privacy.md

 You can verify our technical implementation by looking into the [Site's repository source code](https://github.com/bigchaindb/site/blob/master/_src/_includes/scripts.html#L20).

+### Adobe Typekit

+We load [our fonts](https://www.bigchaindb.com/styleguide/#typography) from Adobe Typekit and the service is only used for delivering those font files.
+No cookies are set, nor does any of your information get submitted to Adobe.
+The Typekit service is subject to its own [Privacy Policy](https://www.adobe.com/privacy/policies/typekit.html).

 ### Web Forms

 If you use the contact forms or CLA form on our website, the information you submit is collected by: